lichtara/relational-coherence-hybrid-systems/paper/05_limit.md

 To govern is not merely to coordinate behavior, but to sustain distinctions between deciding, executing, supervising, and answering.
 Where such distinctions erode, responsibility becomes structurally undecidable.

-Limit preserves these distinctions by structuring:
+Limit preserves these distinctions by instituting the structural separability of decision, execution, supervision, and answerability.

-- who may decide,
-- who may implement,
-- who may intervene,
-- who may be held accountable.

 Without such differentiation, Field may remain relationally structured and Coherence may maintain compatibility, yet governance collapses into either diffusion or absorption.
 Authority persists, but its location becomes indeterminate.